 Independent Transmission Systems - We have separated core applications from our sister business unit, such as work & asset management, Geospatial Information System (GIS), and Network Management Systems.
 This separation gives us increased control over the strategic direction and specific needs of our business, as well as the ability to scale as we grow as an organisation.
 We have also adopted a cloud first strategy, bringing increased agility.

-Some key specific delivery achievements since the beginning of RIIO-T2 include the following:
+Some key specific delivery achievements since the beginning of RIIO-T2 include the following items as shown in Figure 6.